Menu

 Residence title for the purpose of employment based on §18a immigration law

-A residence permit for employment can be issued if a recognised vocational qualification and a concrete job offer/employment contract exist and the Federal Employment Agency has approved the employment.
+A residence permit for employment can be issued if you have a non-academic training and a specific job offer/employment contract and the Federal Employment Agency has approved the employment.

 Residence title for the purpose of employment based on §18b immigration law